 1. It works; its predictions have been verified accurately thousands (if not more) times.

 2. It is fiendishly complex and at times downright weird and as such very few cosmologists actually understand (in the truest sense of the word) all aspects of what is termed Quantum Mechanics.

 An oven is a device which emits heat radiation, a star such as our sun is an object which emits the complete range of Electromagnetic waves.
 Each type of wave carries the same amount of energy irrespective of its wavelength, but there are only a set number of waves.
 However, it is theoretically possible to have an infinite number of waves depending on the object which is creating them.
-This means that all objects there is an infinite amount of energy, which is of course not possible.
+This means that all objects have an infinite amount of energy which is, of course, not possible.

-In 1900 Max Planck suggested that the energy carried by Electromagnetic waves, (including the light we see by) comes in distinct lumps, he termed “quanta”.
+In 1900 Max Planck suggested that the energy carried by Electromagnetic waves (including the light we see by) comes in distinct lumps that he termed “quanta.”
 Just as it is impossible to have half an atom, or half a wave, you cannot have half of a quanta.
 You can have energy in quanta that are multiplied by a single denomination of energy, i.e. 1.
 Max Planck suggested that the minimum amount of energy that a wave can have is directly proportional to its frequency.
 In other words high frequency waves (those that have a short wavelength) have a larger minimum energy than low frequency waves (those that have a large wavelength).